AI Implementation Challenges: Overcoming Key Obstacles for Success

 Addressing Insufficient Data

 In some cases, especially with new products, there may not be enough historical data to train models effectively.
-Companies can overcome this challenge through synthetic data generation or by leveraging pre-trained models to jumpstart AI implementation.
+Companies can overcome this challenge through synthetic data generation or by using pre-trained models to jumpstart AI implementation.

 Model Deployment Issues